bilalzaghloul/intent-guardian/README.md

     npm start
     ```

-## Usage

-1. Open your browser and navigate to `http://localhost:3000`
-2. Select your Genesys Cloud region and enter your OAuth client ID
-3. Log in with your Genesys Cloud credentials
-4. Follow the guided steps to test your NLU models

 ## OAuth Client Setup in Genesys Cloud

 1. In Genesys Cloud, go to Admin > Integrations > OAuth